jwilson529/SummarAIze/README.txt

 - **Flexible API Integration**: Integrate with your own OpenAI API key, allowing for control over usage and billing.
 - **Assistant Configuration**: Use the default Assistant ID or configure your own in the OpenAI Playground.
 - **Enhance SEO and Readability**: Improve your content's SEO by providing search engines with structured summaries, and enhance readability for your audience.

+## Drag-and-Drop Feature

+You can now easily reorder your points using the drag-and-drop functionality.
+Here's how:

+1. Hover over the point you want to reorder.
+2. Click and hold the "menu" icon (represented by the three lines) to the left of the point.
+3. Drag the point to your desired position in the list.
+4. The new order is automatically updated and saved when you publish or update the post.

+Empty points will be removed from the front-end display automatically, ensuring only meaningful points are shown to your users.

 ## Shortcode Documentation